California is home to many great academic institutions, and hardly any Californian hasn’t heard of the University of California.

 Why are UC schools so hard to get into?

-The University of California schools are hard to get into for so many reasons.
-The first and most important one is that the institution receives many applications, more than the available admission spots.
+The University of California schools are hard to get into for many reasons.
+The first and most important is that the institution receives many applications, more than the available admission spots.

-This year UC campuses saw a record-breaking number of first-year applications since its first campus was established about 154 years ago.
-It received 210,840 freshman applications for the class of 2026, which is a 3.3% increase from the previous year.
+This year UC campuses saw a record-breaking number of first-year applications since its first campus was established about 155 years ago.
+It received 206,405 freshman applications for the class of 2027, which saw a 2.1% decline compared to the previous year.

-Out of these over 200k applicants, only 85,268 were admitted for fall 2022.
-That’s like 4 in every 10 freshman applicants and keep in mind that most of these applicants met the minimum admission requirements.
+Of these over 200k applicants, only 88,285 were admitted for fall 2023.
+That’s like 4 in every ten freshman applicants, and remember that most of these applicants met the minimum admission requirements.

 These schools get more competitive yearly, and campuses like UCLA and Berkeley are now as selective as some Ivies and elite colleges.
 This can be attributed to their prestige and high-quality education.